Your Chinese Herbal Formula: Information & Instructions

 Directions:

-It can be taken when still warm from the thermos, or at room temperature, or gently reheat on stovetop if indicated by your practitioner.
+It can be taken when still warm from the thermos, or at room temperature.
+If you prefer it warm, gently reheat on stovetop or add a splash of hot water (it will be slightly more dilute, but that is ok).

 Typically, it does not matter if herbs are taken with or without food.
 People with sensitive digestion may prefer to take it after meals.
 Your practitioner will specify dosing times if needed.